 1/2/2024: Like in the AL, there has been minimal odds movement on the Senior Circuit board.
 One minor bit of movement had Corbin Carroll go from 25/1 to 22/1 at FanDuel after other books had him listed at 18/1.
 Shohei Ohtani was drawing the shortest odds at Caesars but has since drawn even with Ronald Acuna Jr., who is the betting favorite at most books after completing a ridiculous 40/70 campaign in 2023.

 12/14/2023: The talk of the town is obviously Shohei Ohtani.
 The newest addition to the Los Angeles Dodgers lineup is one of the most feared hitters in the game.
 The problem with picking him to win MVP this year, despite having won two of the last three AL trophies, is that he will not pitch.
 That added layer has been a key reason for his success and why he felt inevitable to win in 2023.
 No traditional DH has ever won an MVP.
 Granted, Ohtani's whole MLB experience has been unprecedented, but his odds are skewed either way.
 Ronald Acuna Jr. is getting the shortest odds at most books to repeat as NL MVP.
 Were he to pull it off, he'd be the first back-to-back NL MVP winner since Albert Pujols won in 2008 and 2009.
 Corbin Carroll is worth keeping an eye on.
 Carroll was unanimously named NL Rookie of the Year in 2023 and was getting some consideration for MVP before Acuna stormed to a 40/70 season and cemented his status.
-Barring a sophomore slump, Carroll possesses a similar power-speed combo to Acuna that should continue to blossom.
+Barring a sophomore slump, Carroll possesses a power-speed combo similar to Acuna, which should continue to blossom.

 11/20/2023: Ronald Acuna Jr. became the fifth player in MLB history to hit at least 40 home runs while stealing at least 40 bases.
 The swiped bags were never in question, as he finished the season with an MLB-leading 73 — making him just the fourth player since 2000 to steal 70+ bases in a season (2009 Jacoby Ellsbury, 2007 Jose Reyes, and 2004 Scott Podsednik being the others).
 He needed 10 home runs in September to reach 40 on the season.
 He hit 11.
 Acuna finished second in the NL batting title race behind Luis Arraez in a truly electric season.